Zone boréale

 Interactive map

-The “Map” tab is the main section of the proposed solution.
-This tab allows users to view all producers, restaurateurs, and other local artisans who are members of Zone boréale’s agrotourism program.
-If they wish, users can share their geolocation to discover nearby places.
-They can also change the view to a list view to obtain an overview of all available members.
-In addition, they can use filters to narrow their searches according to their interests.
+The “Map” tab serves as the core feature of the proposed solution.
+It allows users to explore all producers, restaurateurs, and local artisans participating in Zone boréale’s agrotourism program.
+Users can enable geolocation to discover nearby locations or switch to a list view for a comprehensive overview of all members.
+Filters are also available to refine results based on specific interests.

 Map tab